aleks-krasowski/PINNfluence/README.md

 ## Training

-We implement a 2D stationary Navier-Stokes fluid flow in DeepXDE.
+We implement a 2D stationary Navier-Stokes fluid flow around a cylinder in DeepXDE.

 To train the model(s) in the paper, run this command: